Please read the instructions below before using your Fragrance Lamp.

 Can I use the Lamp when children or pets are around?

 Yes, provided you follow the safety instructions and keep your Lamp out of reach, so that there is no risk of the Lamp being knocked over or touched.
 Always place your Lamp on a flat stable surface.
-Remember that the Stone is hot when in use.
-Always ensure the Crown is on the Lamp when it is in use to prevent contact with the hot Stone.
+Remember that the stone is hot when in use.
+Always ensure the crown is on the Lamp when it is in use to prevent accidental contact with the hot stone.

 How long will my Lamp last?